Why I Switched from Buying Small Multi-Family Units to Single Family Homes

 After buying a city lot at the age of 15 for the purposes of a speculative real estate investment, I learned a few things as I moved forward.
 3 years later I sold the city lot for a nice 47% profit.
 Indeed the speculative investment paid off.
 But looking back, rather than being a sound financial move, it was more of a series of events that properly fell into place.
+I had always heard growing up from my father who invested in real estate that raw land over time will always go up in value, which is why he was happy to co-sign the purchasing papers for me.

 At the age of 18 I bought my first duplex followed by a number of duplexes, triplexes and four-plexes.
 Of course, I learned many lessons while owning these properties and dealt with my fair share of tenants.